Using the Workato Connector SDK

 # Changing your connector title, description, and logo

-When first creating your custom connector, it is given a default title, logo and empty description.
+When first creating your custom connector, it is given a default title, logo, and empty description.
 You should populate these fields first to make it easier to search for your custom connector when looking through your personal registry in the future.

 Custom connector title changes can be done by clicking on the pencil icon next to the custom connector and editing the name in the box that appears.
 Saving your changes can be done by clicking the green tick when you are done.
 Clear any unsaved changes by clicking the grey cross instead.

-Click on the green tick or blur out of the field to save
+Select the green tick or blur out of the field to save

 Custom connector logo changes can be done by clicking on the logo image.
 This should prompt your browser to open up a system upload window for you to select the logo you would want to upload.
 This logo not only represents your custom connector in your registry but also shows up as the logo when using your custom connector in recipes.

-Click on the icon logo to upload an icon from your local machine
+Select the icon logo to upload an icon from your local machine

 Changing your description can be done by navigating to the